Updated June 12, 2023

-Excel is a spreadsheet application used for any calculations and also many statistical operations and analysis of data.
-Many of the data analysts’ handy tool is to excel.
-It’s distributed by Microsoft.
+Excel is a spreadsheet application used for calculations, statistical operations, and data analyses.
+Many of the data analysts’ handy tools are Excel.
+Microsoft distributes it.
 Tableau is a business intelligence tool for Querying and reporting and online analytical processing and analytics.
-It’s a visualization tool where the data analysts use it to get the insights of the data on the business perspective and report.
+The data analysts use a visualization tool to get insights into the data from the business perspective and report.

-Below is the top 10 comparison Between Excel vs Tableau
+Below are the top 10 comparisons Between Excel vs Tableau:

 Key Differences Between Excel vs Tableau

-Below are the lists of points, describe the key Differences Between Excel vs Tableau
+Below are the lists of points that describe the key Differences Between Excel vs Tableau:

-- In this modern age, organizations prefer some enriching visualization tools to view the insights from the data that impacts the business.
-Though excel has some important features, it is considered as a structured traditional tool.
-Tableau was founded in 2003.
-Whereas Excel was sort of ancient compared to the tableau.
+- In this modern age, organizations prefer some enriching visualization tools to view the insights from the data that impact the business.
+Although Excel has some essential features, people consider it a structured traditional tool, and Tableau, founded in 2003, is a more modern and advanced data visualization tool than Excel.

-- Excel needs some vb(Visual basic) scripting knowledge as well in order to use its functionalities and components full-fledged.
-Tableau is very user-friendly and it’s very easy to design a dashboard.
+- Excel also needs some vb(Visual Basic) scripting knowledge to use its functionalities and components fully.
+Tableau is very user-friendly, and it’s very easy to design a dashboard.
 Drag and drop is the key feature where the users find it easy to use this tool.

 - Excel can connect to different external sources using plugins.
-Tableau has many sources to connect and also it has the capability of a cloud.
-Also, there are some system requirements in order to access or develop using excel.
-Tableau is much better in doing live connections to the external sources in terms of speed and access.
+Tableau has many references to join, and also it has the capability of a cloud.
+Also, there are some system requirements to access or develop using Excel.
+Tableau is much better at connecting live to external sources regarding speed and access.

-- Tableau came into the market as a buzz because of the big data problems that the organizations face.
-Excel had been a limited resource when it comes to data.
-Excel also has limited rows and columns while usage.
+- Tableau came into the market as a buzz because of organizations’ big data problems.
+Excel has been a limited resource when it comes to data.
+Excel also has limited rows and columns during usage.

-- For any on-off reports, excel is a straightforward and easy tool to use compared to tableau as the latter needs setup and configurations or any server deployments.
+- For any on-off reports, excel is a straightforward tool to use compared to Tableau, as the latter needs setup and configurations for any server deployments.
 For any short-term and minimal data for a business case, excel is a wise choice.

 - In terms of the applications and the usage, it all depends on the business need.
-For big data problems currently and performing analytics on it to get the insights even from the outliers, tableau takes the top choice.
-Whereas, any descriptive analysis and mathematical transformations from the data and static reports, excel is the first choice.
+Tableau is the top choice for big data problems currently, and performing analytics on it to get insights even from the outliers.
+Whereas any descriptive analysis and mathematical transformations from the data and static reports, excel is the first choice.

 - Tableau has multiple versions of desktop, prep, server, and cloud-based.
-It is an organization specific in choosing the version as security is also considered.
-Excel is Microsoft licensed software that comes with the office tools.
+Organizations choose the Excel version based on their needs and security considerations since Excel is a Microsoft-licensed software with office tools.

 - Tableau primarily formats the data in a pictorial representation.
-It depicts the trends and the density of the data in the form of charts and graphs.
+It depicts the data’s trends and density through charts and graphs.
 It typically connects to any third-party tools to pull the data and visualize it.
-User access is very friendly and has drag & drop features which make the data analysts feasible to showcase the insights.
+User access is very friendly and has drag & drop features which make the data analysts feasible to showcase their insights.

 - Excel is used in various fields and also in many sectors.
-It is not limited to certain fields or data related sectors.
+It is not limited to specific areas or data-related sectors.
 Even basic calculations and manipulations are used.
-The usage ranges from basic calculations to complex like macros where VB(Visual Basic) scripts are to be developed.
+The usage ranges from basic accounting to complex macros where VB(Visual Basic) scripts are to be developed.

-- Tableau is used specifically to visualize the data being pulled from external sources or data that is being used on the spot.
-Data analysts are the primary resources that use tableau for many cases.
+- Tableau is explicitly used to visualize the data being pulled from external sources or data being used on the spot.
+Data analysts are the primary resources that use Tableau for many cases.
 It does not require any complex scripting.
 Ease access and user-friendly.

 - Excel is a static tool where you load the data first and then do the representation.
-Data from External sources can be plugged in using plugins.
-To implement the functionalities, one needs to get the advance knowledge of the features and the functions.
+To plug in data from external sources using plugins, one must have advanced knowledge of Excel’s features and functions to implement the functionalities.

 Excel vs Tableau Comparison Table